 Tarts are so common there that some food delivery restaurants only make empanadas (filled pastry), pizzas, and tarts.
 As a result, a lot of Rotiserias survive entirely on these three menu options.

 The idea of creating this delicious carrot recipe came from Argentinean memories.
-About fifteen years, a friend there, used to make a cheese and carrot tart that I could never get enough from.
+About fifteen years, a friend used to make a cheese and carrot tart that I could never get enough from.

 Savory Carrot Tart